KRMisha/Makefile/README.md

 ### Options

-Certain options can be specified when building, running, and copying or cleaning assets.
+Certain options can be specified when building, running, and copying assets.
 These will modify the settings used to build the executable and affect what is considered the current `bin` directory when running a command.

 #### Release